Brasserie Zédel | Glamorous Art Deco Brasserie in The Heart Of Piccadilly

 Your new #1 spot for double espressos and pains au chocolat over the morning papers; for a couple of cold Picon bières; or for a tartine au brie de Meaux washed down with a few glasses of Sauvignon Pays d’Oc, overlooked by vintage French posters…

-NOTE: Brasserie Zédel is open seven days a week.
+NOTE: Brasserie Zédel is open daily from 11.30am-midnight (11pm Sundays).
 You can find out more, and book online, HERE.

 Brasserie Zédel | 20 Sherwood Street, W1F 7ED